CallMeQan/CallMeQan/README.md

 I've been learning coding for 8+ years as my hobby.
 Starting from Java to PHP then Python and Javascript, and now working on Typescript!

 * 🌍  I'm living in Ho Chi Minh City, Viet Nam.
 * 🏫  An undergraduate student (First year) and internship at **Vietnamese-German University**.
 * ✉️  You can contact me at [minhquan99k@gmail.com](mailto:minhquan99k@gmail.com)
 * 🧠  I'm learning Typescript, how to work and manage a team!
 * 🤝  I'm open to collaborating on osu! project, building a website or training together in competitive programming (Codeforces or Leetcode)!
+* 🎮  My favorite games are osu! and Minecraft.

 ## Achievements
-- 3rd place in the city-level IT competition for excellent students in Ho Chi Minh City, Vietnam, 2023 - 2024.
+- **3rd place** in the city-level IT competition for excellent students in Ho Chi Minh City, Vietnam, 2023 - 2024 (HSG TPHCM).
 [More information here](https://github.com/CallMeQan/Homework)

 ## Contact more
 <a href="https://discord.com/users/603460160307855371">